 Our Lady Seat of Wisdom is faithfully Catholic, offers a strong liberal arts curriculum, and is surprisingly affordable for American students who take advantage of its one-, two- or three-year programs and go on to receive their degree at one of the partnering Newman Guide

 Our Lady Seat of Wisdom, which grew out of a dream of homeschooling families for faithful and affordable Catholic higher education in Ontario, hopes soon to offer a three-year degree.
-But the Canadian government has stringent rules for postsecondary institutions, and OLSW is at least a year away from final approval.
+OLSW expects to know whether or not it will be approved by the Ontario government soon.

 Our Lady Seat of Wisdom has four academic and administrative buildings, located immediately adjacent to St. Hedwig’s Parish, which overlooks a scenic lake.
 It also uses parish space for dining and for an extra classroom.
 Students live together in small households in three purpose-built residences and in other leased residences in the local community.

 Students can earn a Basic Certificate after one year of study, and an Associate Certificate after two years.
-At the end of three years, students may earn a General Certificate of Christian Humanities or one with a concentration in any of five areas.
+At the end of three years, students may earn a general Certificate of Christian Humanities or one with a concentration in philosophy, theology, history, or literature.

 A 15-member board of directors governs Our Lady Seat of Wisdom, assisted by an academic senate.
 The episcopal advisory board includes Thomas Cardinal Collins of Toronto, Archbishop J. Michael Miller, C.S.B., of Vancouver, and Archbishop Terrence Prendergast, S.J., of Ottawa.
 Dr. Keith Cassidy, the president, is an historian who has taught at several Canadian universities and has written on several aspects of American history, most notably about the pro-life movement.